 (Art 4, Optional Protocol.)
 Likewise, under the Optional Protocol states are required to demobilize children within their jurisdiction who have been recruited or used in hostilities, and to provide assistance for their physical and psychological recovery and social reintegration.
 (Art 6(3) Optional Protocol.).

-15 year old Khadr as he was found by US Special Forces
+15 year old Khadr as he was found by US Special Forces Guess they figured he was still a threat so promptly put two bullets in his back. |

 So it appears that both the United States AND Canada are complicit under United Nations protocol in not observing the rights of this boy who was found by American Combat troops covered with rubble from an aerial bombing sortie and shrapnel in his left eye and despite this, felt the need to pump two rounds into his already tattered body.
 In addition, the Canadian Government has spent over Three million dollars to deliberately deny Khadr his rights under both Canadian and International conventions.